Terry Fox: Early life and cancer

 Terrance Stanley Fox was born on July 28, 1958, in Winnipeg, Manitoba, to Rolland and Betty Fox.
 Rolland was a switchman for the Canadian National Railway.
 Fox spent his childhood in the Transcona suburb of Winnipeg, where he attended Wayoata Elementary School.
 Fox had an elder brother, Fred, a younger brother, Darrell, and a younger sister, Judith.
-Fox's maternal grandmother is Métis and Fox's younger brother Darrell has official Métis status.
+Fox's maternal grandmother was Métis, and Fox's younger brother Darrell became a member of the Métis Nation of British Columbia.

 Fox's family moved to Surrey in British Columbia in 1966, then settled in Port Coquitlam in 1968.
 He had doting parents, and his father recalled that he was extremely competitive.
 He attempted to join his school's basketball team, but struggled because of his height.
 His coach suggested that he try cross-country running, which he did in order to impress his coach.
 Fox continued to improve on his basketball skills, and in grade 12 he won his high school's athlete of the year award.
 He was unsure whether he wanted to go to university, but his mother convinced him to enrol at Simon Fraser University.
 He studied kinesiology with the intention of becoming a physical education teacher.
 He was also a member of the junior varsity basketball team.